Ada-C11/hotel/design-activity.md

 Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?
 Implementation B is more loosely coupled because Order does not need to know how price of each entry is computated.
 That is found in CartEntry which is more related to its responsibility.

+Based on the answers to each set of the above questions, identify one place in your Hotel project where a class takes on multiple roles, or directly modifies the attributes of another class.
+Describe in design-activity.md what changes you would need to make to improve this design, and how the resulting design would be an improvement.

+Yes, the booker class in my original hotel takes on too many responsibillities that can be delegated to classes with more direct information.
+One example of this is the add_to_room method in booker.
+This method directly edits an instance variable of the Room class by adding a given reservation to that room's reservation list.
+This would be better as a method in the Room class where a reservation is added to the room's list and the booker class does not need to know how this is done.
+This design would be more loosely coupled.